The impact of presidential debates: A personal reflection

-By Luc Jasmin The Black Lens Board of Directors
+By Luc Jasmin The Black Lens

-As I analyze the recent presidential debate, a pressing question arises: do they truly influence voters?
+As I analyze the recent presidential debate, a pressing question arises: Do they truly influence voters?
 Many individuals, myself included, tend to have their minds made up before tuning in.
 I often watch debates to confirm my existing views rather than to be swayed.

 In reflecting on the debate, I feel compelled to address Donald Trump’s disparaging comments made about Haitians in Ohio.
 His statement, which perpetuated the false narrative that Haitians were somehow “eating people’s pets,” was both harmful and dangerous.
 As a first-generation American, I found his remarks deeply offensive and damaging.
 They do not reflect the values of courtesy and respect I believe society should uphold; instead, they stoked the flames of hate and fostered harmful stereotypes against hard-working Haitians.